Laminitis in horses 101: Key information for all horse owners

 If you suspect your horse has laminitis, you should immediately review their diet and reduce their combined sugar and starch intake to an absolute minimum.
 The recommended amount is under 10%.

-Some people will tell you that the horse needs to be in box rest and immobile, but keep in mind that movement is vitally important for proper hoof function and blood circulation in the hooves - and blood circulation is crucial for healing.
+Some people will tell you that the horse needs to be on box rest and immobile, but keep in mind that movement is vitally important for proper hoof function and blood circulation in the hooves - and blood circulation is crucial for healing.
 Therefore most barefoot hoof care professionals (including us) will recommend that you do this instead:

 Conclusion